s1duan/CSE110-Lab1/docs/index.md

 ## Welcome to Stphen's GitHub Pages

 My name is Sicong (Stephen) Duan, I am a third-year Computer Engineering Student at UC San Diego. feel free to connect with me and shoot me a message on [LinedIn](https://www.linkedin.com/in/stephen-duan-912977187/) if you have any questions for this GitHub Page!
+For more information, you can also visit the readme page(../)

 ![image](download.png)

-This GitHub page is for CSE110 Software Engineering class that I am currently taking
-### Markdown
+### Machine Learning

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+In school, I am interested in Machine Learning researches.
+I've worked on multiple research and personal fun ML-related projects including
 ```markdown
 Syntax highlighted code block